seandom13/Linear_Regression/README.md

 Looking at these results, there is still a decision to be made.
 Should the company develop the website to catch up to the mobile app or develop the app more since it is working better.
 This is a decision that should be made after looking after other factors throughout the company.

+Python is the only language used in this project.
+Libraries used are matplotlib, pandas, numpy, seaborn, and scikitlearn.

 https://en.wikipedia.org/wiki/Linear_regression